Houston Communication Programs

-- Students interested in attending a large, public, research university with undergraduate and graduate options in communication can consider the University of Houston, which is located around five miles from the city center.
+- Students interested in attending a large, public, research university with undergraduate and graduate options in communication can consider the University of Houston, which is located around two miles from the city center.
 The school offers bachelor's and master's degrees in the field as well as multiple minor options.

-- Those looking to attend a historically black institution can find bachelor's and master's degrees as well as a minor program in communication at the public school Texas Southern University, which is also roughly five miles from downtown Houston.
+- Those looking to attend a historically black institution can find bachelor's and master's degrees as well as a minor program in communication at the public school Texas Southern University, which is also roughly two miles from downtown Houston.

 Find schools that offer these popular programs

 - Mass Communication Studies

 - Speech Communications and Rhetoric

 The tuition costs and enrollment numbers vary a great deal among the profiled universities.
 Use this table to compare these and other factors that might affect your education decision.

 |University of Houston||Texas Southern University||University of St. Thomas|

 |School Type||Public, 4-year university||Public, 4-year university||Private, non-profit, 4-year university|